khagendra-poudel/khagendra-poudel/README.md

 - 👋 Hi, I’m @khagendra-poudel
 - 👀 I’m interested in frontend development
 - 🌱 I’m currently learning JavaScript.
 - 📫 How to reach me?
-Contact me on facebook @subax.poudel
+Contact me on facebook @khagendra.pou

 <!---
 khagendra-poudel/khagendra-poudel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.